sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     <!-- border -->![MDK](img-2.6.png)

-5. In the **Basic Information** step, leave the default values as they are, and click **Finish**.
+5. In the **Basic Information** step, select **No** for the **Enable Auto-Deployment to Mobile Services After Creation** property, and click **Finish**.
+You will modify the generated project in next step and will deploy it later.

     <!-- border -->![MDK](img-2.7.png)

-7. After clicking **Finish**, the storyboard is updated displaying the UI component.
+6. After clicking **Finish**, the storyboard is updated displaying the UI component.
 The MDK project is generated in the project explorer based on your selections.

     <!-- border -->![MDK](img-2.8.png)